Vienna: Schönbrunn Palace and Walking Tour

 Because I couldn’t take pictures and can’t remember the audioguide commentary, you’ll have to form your own mental images of the rooms in the palace.
 Because, as I mentioned yesterday, I truly suck at descriptive narrative, I’m not going to bother trying to describe the rooms.
 So feel free to form mental images of whatever you like.
 Orchids, peacocks and waterfalls are usually quite attractive.
 As far as I know, they have absolutely nothing to do with Schönbrunn Palace, but they’d make pleasant mental images nonetheless.

 The palace site included beautiful, expansive grounds.
-I was allowed to take photos outside, so you’ll have to satisfy yourself with the following exterior photos.
+I was allowed to take photos outside, so you’ll have to satisfy yourself with the following exterior shots.
 That is to say, you’re free to satisfy yourself with them if you like.
 You’re also free to remain unsatisfied.
 It’s totally up to you.

 Shönbrunn Zoo